Advanced Pharmacy Technician Roles: A Discussion with Program Director Stephanie O’Bryan

 Stephanie O’Bryan, Pharmacy Technician Program Director at Central Oregon Community College

-It has been an action-packed year in the pharmaceutical world.
-Drug shortages, the continued fight against the opioid epidemic, and rising drug prices continued to be major issues within the pharmacy community.
-Advocacy organizations like the American Society of Health-System Pharmacists (ASHP) are pushing congress to address the impacts of these issues as they continue to play out before our eyes.
+It has been a busy few years in the pharmaceutical world.
+Starting in 2019 there were drug shortages, the continued fight against the opioid epidemic, and rising drug prices continued to be major issues within the pharmacy community.
+Advocacy organizations like the American Society of Health-System Pharmacists (ASHP) were pushing Congress to address the impacts of these issues as they continue to play out before our eyes.

-While there is still much to be worked out in confronting these difficult issues in coming years, there have also been a number of interesting new trends emerging within the industry, like the use of drones to deliver drugs to healthcare facilities and people’s homes; the rapid increase in the number of products available containing containing cannabidiol (CBD); and the emerging effort to prevent burnout caused by excessive workload and administrative burden amongst healthcare professionals, including pharmacists.
+While there is still much to be worked out in confronting these difficult issues in coming years, there have also been a number of interesting new trends emerging within the industry such as the use of drones to deliver drugs to healthcare facilities and people’s homes; the rapid increase in the number of products available containing cannabidiol (CBD); and the emerging effort to prevent burnout caused by excessive workload and administrative burden amongst healthcare professionals, including pharmacists.

-In conjunction with these emerging movements, there is a growing need for pharmaceutical services and employees, largely fueled by an increased demand for prescription medications.
-The role of pharmacy technician is expected to grow especially quickly.
-According to the Bureau of Labor Statistics (BLS 2019), the U.S. is expected to see 31,500 new pharmacy technician jobs between 2018 and 2028, which is a growth of 7 percent—faster than average job growth projection for all occupations nationally.
+In conjunction with these emerging movements, there is a growing need for pharmaceutical services and employees, largely fueled by increased demand for prescription medications.
+The role of a pharmacy technician is expected to grow especially quickly.
+According to the Bureau of Labor Statistics (BLS 2021), the U.S. is expected to see 15,200 new pharmacy technician jobs created nationally between 2019 and 2029, which is a growth of 4 percent.

 The pharmacist’s tasks, by contrast, include conducting health screenings, giving vaccines, reviewing and approving prescriptions that technicians have assembled, and giving general advice about health and wellness to patients.